Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 make sense.

 In rare cases an IRQ can be shared between a wakeup device driver and an IRQF_NO_SUSPEND user.
-In order for this to be safe, the wakeup device driver must be able to discern spurious IRQs from genuine wakeup events (signalling the latter to the core with pm_system_wakeup()), must use enable_irq_wake() to ensure that the IRQ will function as a wakeup source, and must request the IRQ with IRQF_COND_SUSPEND to tell the core that it meets these requirements.
+In order for this to be safe, the woke wakeup device driver must be able to discern spurious IRQs from genuine wakeup events (signalling the latter to the woke core with pm_system_wakeup()), must use enable_irq_wake() to ensure that the woke IRQ will function as a wakeup source, and must request the woke IRQ with IRQF_COND_SUSPEND to tell the woke core that it meets these requirements.
 If these requirements are not met, it is not valid to use IRQF_COND_SUSPEND.